KRR-Oxford/DeepOnto/docs/bertmap.md

 ## Usage

-To use $\textsf{BERTMap}$, import the configuration file and two input ontologies to be matched.
+To use $\textsf{BERTMap}$, a configuration file and two input ontologies to be matched should be imported.

 ```python
 from deeponto.onto import Ontology